 Those who do roofing work between the warning line and an unprotected roof edge must be protected with personal fall-arrest systems, restraint systems, guardrail systems, safety monitoring systems, or safety nets.

 A slide-guard system prevents workers from sliding down a sloped roof.
-The system consists of a slide guard (typically 2-by-6-inch lumber) and at least two roof brackets and must be installed under the supervision of a competent person.
-Roof brackets are available from roofing-equipment suppliers.
+The system consists of a slide guard (typically 2-by-6-inch lumber) and at least two roof brackets.
 A slide-guard system can also be made at the work site without manufactured roof brackets.
-Slide-guard systems cannot be the only means of fall protection on roofs with a ground-to-eave height greater than 25 feet.

-Slide guards are not permitted to be used in lieu of conventional fall protection methods during roofing work (removal, repair, or installation of weatherproofing roofing materials, such as shingles, tile, and tar paper).
-However, slide guards must be used as part of a written, site-specific fall protection plan that meets the requirements of 29 CFR 1926.502(k) if the employer can demonstrate that the use of conventional fall protection would be infeasible or create greater hazards.
+It's important to understand that slide guard systems cannot be used by themselves as the primary fall protection system.
+They are not permitted to be used instead of conventional fall protection methods during roofing work (removal, repair, or installation of weatherproofing roofing materials, such as shingles, tile, and tar paper).
+However, slide guards may be used as part of a written, site-specific fall protection plan if the employer can prove that the use of conventional fall protection would be infeasible or create greater hazards.

 When other fall protection methods are not feasible and a competent person has developed a written plan, safety monitoring systems may be used.
 This is a method in which a person, rather than a mechanical system, warns workers doing repairs when they are in danger of falling.
 The monitor, who must be a competent person, is responsible for recognizing fall hazards and warning workers about them.
 Safety monitoring systems must meet the requirements of OSHA 29 CFR 1926.502(h).